praw-dev/prawtools/README.md

 prompted for the message, and asked to verify prior to sending the messages.

         modutils --message contributors --subject "The message subject" blah

+## reddit_alert

+reddit_alert will notify you when certain keywords are used in comments.
+For instance, to be notified whenever your username is mentioned you might run it
+as:

+    reddit_alert bboe

+You can receive multiple alerts by specifying multiple keywords separated by spaces.
+If you want to be alerted for keyphrases (those containing spaces) you must put quotes around the term:

+    reddit_alert bboe praw "reddit api"

+By default reddit_alert will only provide links to the same terminal screen (or command prompt) it's running in.
+To be notified via a reddit message specify the `-m USER` option:

+    reddit_alert -m bboe bboe praw "reddit_api"

+When using the `-m USER` you will be prompted to login.

+By default comments from __all__ subreddits are considered.
+If you want to restrict the notifications to only a few subreddits use on or more `-s SUBREDDIT` options:

+    reddit_alert -m bboe -S redditdev -S learnpython bboe praw "reddit_api"

+Finally, you may want to ignore notifications from certain users.
+You can use the `-I USER` option to ignore comments from a certain user:

+    reddit_alert -m bboe -I bizarrobboe bboe

+To see a complete set of available options run:

+    reddit_alert --help

 ## subreddit_stats